KXLJ-LD: History

 KXLJ-LD's construction permit was canceled on March 15, 2010, after the Federal Communications Commission (FCC) determined, while processing the station's application for a digital license, that the permit had expired on October 12, 2008.
 As a result, the station's owner, Ketchikan TV LLC, had to reapply for the channel 24 position in Juneau.
 On February 24, 2010, KXLJ-LD received special temporary authority from the FCC to return to the air, which was extended on August 18, 2010.
 The station was given the temporary call sign K24JH-D upon receiving the special temporary authority grant; after the new construction permit was granted on June 15, 2011, channel 24 was assigned the K24KH-D call sign, before regaining the KXLJ-LD call sign on July 6.
 The low-power station was again licensed on July 19, 2011.
 Since returning to the air, KXLJ-LD has transmitted a digital signal.

 On December 9, 2013, Ketchikan TV filed to sell KXLJ-LD, along with KTNL and KUBD, to Denali Media Holdings, a subsidiary of local cable provider GCI.
 The deal made them sister stations to NBC affiliate KATH-LD in Juneau and its satellite KSCT-LP in Sitka, as well as KTVA.
 The sale was completed on July 28, 2014.

+On September 18, 2020, KXLJ-LD signed off for the last time.
 On September 28, 2021, Denali Media surrendered the license of KXLJ-LD back to the FCC.
-Juneau-based repeater station, KYEX-LD (relaying Gray-owned Anchorage-based KAUU) now serves the former viewing area of KXLJ-LD as a dual CBS/MyNetworkTV-affiliated television station.
+Juneau-based repeater station, KYEX-LD (relaying Gray-owned Anchorage-based KAUU) now serves the former viewing area of KXLJ-LD as a dual affiliate of CBS and MyNetworkTV.